ShawnEdgell/stillmilky/README.md

 - **Game Stats and Settings Downloads**: Provides users with downloadable stats and settings for various video games such as Skater XL and Session.
 - **Firestore Integration**: Stores and retrieves data for various site functionalities.
 - **Firebase Hosting and Analytics**: Hosts the website and tracks user interactions for better insights.
+- **Responsive Design**: Ensures that the website is fully responsive and looks great on all devices.